 Candidates completing the entrance exams and the application and are scheduled for a panel interview.
 Interview panel includes members of local EMS and Fire agencies as well as REMSA staff.
 Candidates are scored on their responses and relevant EMS experience.

 Each year REMSA provides two Paramedic Programs to the public.
 Our programs begin the first week of January and the first week of July.
-Up to 18 students begin an intensive 14-month course of study leading to a certificate of completion and eligibility to take the NRP written and practical exams.
+Up to 18 students begin an intensive 12-month course of study leading to a certificate of completion and eligibility to take the NRP written and practical exams.
 The application and admission process is extremely competitive.
 REMSA offers the highest quality applicants the opportunity to attend.

 During the Class

 Students are evaluated using a variety of methods throughout the program including written quizzes and exams, psychomotor evaluations, and affective evaluations.

 During the didactic phase, students are tested weekly using traditional written quizzes with extensive module exams at the end of each of the six modules.
 Students must maintain an 80% overall average in each module to be eligible to take the module exam.
 Failure to maintain 80 percent in the program results in termination from the program.
 In addition, students are evaluated utilizing lab scenarios throughout the didactic phase.
 Lab evaluations are conducted as students are introduced and trained to complete skills such as IV’s, advanced airway procedures, and patient assessments.
 Students are evaluated by faculty and supplemental instructors and must successfully complete all state and program required skills to pass the didactic portion of the program.